apache/cordova-docs/www/docs/en/1.5.0/phonegap/device/device.phonegap.md

 device.phonegap
 ===============

-Get the <a href="../storage/parameters/version.html">version</a> of phonegap running on the device.
+Get the version of phonegap running on the device.

     var string = device.phonegap;

 Description
 -----------

-`device.phonegap` returns the <a href="../storage/parameters/version.html">version</a> of phonegap running on the device.
+`device.phonegap` returns the version of phonegap running on the device.

 Supported Platforms
 -------------------